 The Cardiac Cath Laboratory Services provides a safe and comfortable environment for both patients and personnel in order to provide optimum assistance to the physicians in meeting the emergency, preventive and restorative health needs of the patients.
 The Cardiac Cath Lab staff provides quality-conscious, competent and cost-effective care with respect for life and dignity.

 The patient’s physical, psychological and social needs are assessed on admission, with a plan of care developed and revised as necessary.
 The patient is continually reassessed and modifications to that plan of care are based on reassessment of the patient.
 In the immediate post-procedure phase, the patient is under the direct supervision of the performing physician who maintains responsibility for the needs of the patient until the patient has been appropriately discharged from the Cardiac Cath Laboratory.

-The Cardiac Cath personnel will provide complete peri-procedure education for noninvasive procedures, including post-procedural phase, to all patients without discrimination.
+The Cardiac Cath personnel will provide complete peri-procedure education for noninvasive procedures, including post-procedural phase, to all patients.
 The education provided is not limited to procedure intervention, but also embraces the psychological, social and spiritual dimensions of the patients and their family.